rdfostrich/article-swj2020-cobra/content/related-work.md

 which allows these same features by considering each version to be a commit.

 #### Change-based approaches
-[Cassidy et. al.](cite:cites vcrdf) propose a system to store changes to graphs as a series of patches, which makes it a CB approach.
+[Cassidy et al.](cite:cites vcrdf) propose a system to store changes to graphs as a series of patches, which makes it a CB approach.
 They describe operations on versioned graphs such as reverse, revert and merge.
 A preliminary evaluation shows that their implementation is significantly slower than a native RDF store.
-[Im et. al.](cite:cites vmrdf) propose a CB patching system based on a relational database.
+[Im et al.](cite:cites vmrdf) propose a CB patching system based on a relational database.
 In their approach, they use a storage scheme called *aggregated deltas* which associates the latest version with each of the previous ones.
 While aggregated deltas result in fast delta queries, they introduce a higher storage overhead.
 [R&WBase](cite:cites rwbase) is a CB versioning system that uses the graph component of quad-stores to build a versioning layer.
 It supports tagging, branching and merging.
 [R43ples](cite:cites r43ples) follows a similar approach to R&WBase,
-but they additionally introduce new SPARQL keywords, such as REVISION, BRANCH and TAG.
+but they additionally introduce new SPARQL keywords, such as `REVISION`, `BRANCH` and `TAG`.

 #### Timestamp-based approaches
-[Hauptman et. al.](cite:cites vcld) store each triple in a different named graph as a TB storage approach.
+[Hauptman et al.](cite:cites vcld) store each triple in a different named graph as a TB storage approach.
 The identifying graph of each triple is used in a commit graph for SPARQL query evaluation at a certain version.
 [X-RDF-3X](cite:cites xrdf3x) is a versioning extension of [RDF-3X](cite:cites rdf3x),
 where each triple is annotated with a creation and deletion timestamp.